Ghar Wapsi: Punjab

 Between 2011 and 2014, about 8,000 Christians in Punjab were converted to Sikhism.
 Most of the reconversion was done in the Hoshiarpur district, followed by Amritsar and Batala.

 In September 2022, about 500 Christians reconverted to Sikhism in the Amritsar district.
 56 families were reconverted to Sikhism from Christianity in the border area villages of Punjab.

 West Bengal

-More than 100 tribal Christians were converted to Hinduism in the West Bengal's Birbhum district.
+More than 100 tribal Christians were converted to Hinduism in West Bengal's Birbhum district.

-On 15 February 2018 an Organisation called Hindu Samhati led by Tapan Ghosh organised “Ghar Wapsi” with 16 members of a Muslim family, who had “been re-converted to Hinduism”, being showcased on the dais of outfit Hindu Samhati.
+On 15 February 2018, an organisation called Hindu Samhati led by Tapan Ghosh organised “Ghar Wapsi” with 16 members of a Muslim family, who had “been reverted to Hinduism”, being showcased on the dais of outfit Hindu Samhati.

 Uttar Pradesh

 During Agra religious conversions 2014, it was claimed that 100 – 250 Muslims converted to Hinduism.
-In May 2017, RSS performed conversion of at least 22 Muslims, including women and children, into Hinduism in a secretive ceremony at an Arya samaj Temple in Ambedkar Nagar district of Faizabad, Uttar Pradesh.
+In May 2017, RSS performed conversion of at least 22 Muslims, including women and children, into Hinduism in a secretive ceremony at an Arya Samaj temple in Ambedkar Nagar district of Faizabad, Uttar Pradesh.

 In Bulandshahr, more than 100 Christians converted to Hinduism in 2022.